uprtcl/js-uprtcl/packages/cortex/README.md

 - "Computer files" to "**generic JSON objects**"
 - "The server controls the data" to "**data can be transformed and stored in any platform **you** choose**"
 - "Every application has to reimplement the wheel" to "**building applications by reusing frontend+backend modules already implemented**"

+## Dependencies

+This module depends on `@uprtcl/micro-orchestrator` to declare `MicroModule` classes, but can be used without those modules.

 ## Install